Why Southeast Asia is the new startup hub

 It is also possible that Asia will become a bigger market for internet/online marketplace than the Americas.
 Countless companies have specifically targeted Southeast Asia for their next stage of development.
 A recent survey showed that Singapore has the most amount of successful startups in Southeast Asia, while Thailand and Malaysia are catching up (see below).
 Thus, adding more start-up segments in Singapore will help to reinforce the capabilities towards becoming startup hub.
 And Antler’s base in Singapore could provide you with excellent networks and opportunities to kick-start your own venture on the little red dot.

 Representatively, the development of Southeast Asian startups has very notable progress.
 Brands like Grab, Zalora, Lazada and Foodpanda have seen rapid growth in the region, thanks to their unique proposition towards local customer needs.
 We’ve seen successes in the adoption of new e-commerce and mobility services, however, there is still a huge white space for products and services that have not fully penetrated the SEA market.
-There is definitely more room for growth in other areas such as the healthcare, education, logistics space.
+There is definitely more room for growth in other areas such as the healthcare, education, and logistics space.
 This coupled with a burgeoning quality of talented product and growth builders, engineers and business savvy individuals have led to a more than favourable ecosystem for startups.
 In some places, there has also been strong support by governments and larger corporations, such as the multiple startup grants and schemes available in Singapore.

 In the presence of such favourable elements, there has never been a better time than the present to start your own business.
 Southeast Asia has the fastest growing economies in the world, leading to an abundance of opportunities.
 Apply now to be a founder with us and help us make the world a little better.